 Deep river valleys, or barrancas, cut the high plateau formed by the range, the most spectacular of which is the complex known as Copper Canyon (Barranca del Cobre) in southwestern Chihuahua state.
 This plateau is formed from volcanic rock overlying a basement of metamorphic rock.

 This uplift has caused changes in weather patterns; increased mountain rainfall has provided areas where ecosystems can form in wetter areas than the surrounding land.
-This water source forms watersheds that feed the arid surroundings with water, making it possible to irrigate and farm crops.
+This water source creates watersheds that feed the arid surroundings with water, making it possible to irrigate and farm crops.

 The wet ecosystems are islands of biodiversity, differing significantly from what would otherwise be a desert landscape.
 For example, oak forests are the predominant plant life and extend into the lowland deserts.